johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-06-09-typescript-5-1-declaring-jsx-element-types/index.md

 A new feature arrives with TypeScript 5.1, [it is described as "Decoupled Type-Checking Between JSX Elements and JSX Tag Types"](https://devblogs.microsoft.com/typescript/announcing-typescript-5-1-beta/#decoupled-type-checking-between-jsx-elements-and-jsx-tag-types).

 It's all about handing control of JSX type definitions to libraries.
 With this feature, libraries can control what types are used for JSX elements.
 Why does this matter?
-Great question! right now, TypeScript does an imperfect job of representing what is possible with JSX.
-This feature allows libraries to do a better job of representing what is possible with JSX.
+Great question!
+Until version 5.1, TypeScript did an imperfect job of representing what is possible with JSX.
+This feature allows libraries to do a better job of that, and we'll look into it in this post.

-This feature fixes a problem that's been around a while, and in this post will talk around it a little.

 It's probably worth saying, that this is a complicated feature.
 If you don't understand it (and as the author of this post I'll confess that I had to work quite hard to understand it), **that is okay**.
 This is a low level feature that is only likely to be used by library / type definition authors.
-It's a primitive that will unlock possibilites for people writing JSX - but it's something that people will mainly feel the benefit of, without directly doing anything themselves.
+It's a primitive that will unlock possibilites for people writing JSX - but it's something that people will mainly feel the benefit of, without directly doing anything themselves, or necessarily noticing that things have changed for the better.

 <!--truncate-->

 ## What's the problem?

-In general, TypeScript creates a type system which sits on top of JavaScript, and provides static typing capabilities.
+TypeScript creates a type system which sits on top of JavaScript, and provides static typing capabilities.
 As the language has grown more sophisticated, it has been able to get closer and closer to representing the full range of possibilities that JavaScript offers.
-If you remember the early days of TypeScript, you'll remember a time before union types, where you had to use `any` to represent a value that could be one of a number of types.
-That was solved with union types.
+As an example of this evolution, if you remember the early days of TypeScript, you'll remember a time before union types.
+Back then, you had to use `any` to represent a value that could be one of a number of types.
+That imperfect representation of JavaScript was solved with union types.

-This problem is in the same vein, but specifically applies to JSX; which is widely used in libraries like React.
+The problem we're looking at here is in the same vein.
+But it specifically applies to JSX; which is widely used in libraries like React.
 With JSX support in TypeScript (up to and including 5.0), it was not possible to accurately represent all JSX possibilities.
-This is because the type of a JSX element is always `JSX.Element`.
+This is because the type of a JSX element returned from a function component was always `JSX.Element | null`.
 This is a type that is defined in the TypeScript compiler, and is not something that can be changed by a library author.

 How does this play out?
 Well, let's take a look at a simple example.
 Let's say we have a function component that returns a number.
 We might write something like this: